-The GS 88 was in fact two devices in one – and not a pure GEOS powered product.
+The GS 88 was two devices in one – and not a pure GEOS-powered product.
 The front face used the standard Ericsson mobile phone operating system with its own user interface.
-The PDA-like capability on the rear touch screen was powered by GEOS and had its own user interface.
+The PDA-like capability on the rear touchscreen was powered by GEOS and also had its own user interface.
 The challenge of making the two devices and operating systems sync with each other was a major headache for the software developers working on the device.
 This was another reason the Ericsson R380 (powered by EPOC32 (which would become Symbian)), was a significant step forward.
-It still had two discreet processors, but there was only one operating system to managed to overall user interface.
+It still had two discreet processors, but there was only one operating system to manage to overall user interface.

-During the course of the development of the GS 88 Ericsson invested €25m.
-In addition to developing the product, the company had scaled up to mass produce the device (this was included in the development cost).
-Everything was ready to go, but in the end only 200 units were built.
+During the development of the GS 88 Ericsson invested €25m.
+In addition to developing the product, the company had scaled up to mass-produce the device (this was included in the development cost).
+Everything was ready to go, but in the end, only 200 units were built.